 If removing a NET using surgery is not possible, it is called an “inoperable” tumor.
-In these situations, the doctor will recommend another type of treatment.
+In these situations, the doctor will recommend another treatment plan.

 Therapies using medication

-Depending on the type of NET, systemic therapies that may be used include:
+Depending on the type of NET, medications that may be used include:

 Peptide receptor radionuclide therapy (PRRT)

 Each of these types of therapies are discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 The medications used to treat NETs are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.